Pomacea canaliculata: Shell description

-The shells of these applesnails are globular in shape.
+The shells of these apple snails are globular in shape.
 Normal coloration typically includes bands of brown, black, and yellowish-tan; color patterns are extremely variable.
 Albino and gold color variations exist.

 The size of the shell is up to 150 mm in length.

 Ecology

 Habitat

 Pomacea canaliculata egg masses are typically laid on emergent vegetation over freshwater bodies of water.

 This species lives in freshwater lake, river, pond and swamp habitats and tolerates a wide range of temperatures.
 In natural settings, they rely on grasses and other emergent vegetation growing along the perimeter of bodies of water to lay their eggs.
 Where invasive, they can utilize crops such as rice and taro as a substrate for reproduction.

 Feeding habits

 Pomacea canaliculata is extremely polyphagous, feeding on vegetal (primarily macrophytophagous, feeding on floating or submersed higher plants), detrital, and animal matter.
 Diet may vary with age, with younger smaller individuals feeding on algae and detritus, and older, bigger (15 mm and above) individuals later shifting to higher plants.

 This species negatively impacts rice and taro agriculture worldwide where it has been introduced.